How to Sell a House By Owner in Florida (2026 Update)

 2. Radon Gas Warning: You must include a statutory warning about radon gas, a naturally occurring radioactive gas.
 This disclosure informs the buyer of the potential health risks and recommends that they have the property tested.

 3. HOA Disclosure: If the home is in a mandatory HOA, you must provide the buyer with an HOA-specific disclosure summary before they execute the contract.
-It explains rules, fees, and what the HOA controls.
+It explains all HOA rules and fees.

-4. Condominium & Cooperative Resales: You must provide the condo’s governing documents, like the declaration, bylaws, rules, FAQs, and the most recent year-end financial report.
+4. Condominium & Cooperative Resales: You must provide the condo’s governing documents, like the declaration, bylaws, and the most recent financial report.
 The buyer then has 3 business days to cancel the contract, if they wish to.

 5. Coastal Construction Control Line (CCCL): If any portion of your property lies seaward of the CCCL, you must provide a statutory disclosure statement.
 This tells the buyer about special building and zoning rules for the property.